 Ph.D.
 Lutheran Theological Seminary at Philadelpia 2014

 Joined the faculty in 2016.

-The Rev. Dr. Leah Schade, ordained minister in the Evangelical Lutheran Church of America, earned both her MDiv and PhD degrees from the Lutheran Theological Seminary at Philadelphia (now United Lutheran Seminary).
+An ordained pastor in the Evangelical Lutheran Church in America (ELCA) for 17 years, Leah earned both her MDiv and PhD degrees from the Lutheran Theological Seminary at Philadelphia (now United Lutheran Seminary).
 She completed her dissertation focusing on homiletics (preaching) and ecological theology (caring for God’s creation).
 Her book Creation-Crisis Preaching: Ecology, Theology, and the Pulpit (Chalice Press, 2015) is available at https://www.creationcrisispreaching.com/.

-Dr. Schade writes a blog entitled “EcoPreacher” for Patheos that explores religion, politics, ecological justice, women’s issues, and culture: http://www.patheos.com/blogs/ecopreacher/.
+Leah writes a blog entitled “EcoPreacher” for Patheos that explores religion, politics, ecological justice, women’s issues, LGBTQI and gender issues, race, and culture: http://www.patheos.com/blogs/ecopreacher/.

-Dr. Schade is also a professional harpist and her CD, Shall We Gather, is available at http://www.cdbaby.com/cd/ldschade.
-She and her husband Jim (a jazz drummer and percussionist) live in Lexington with their children Rachel and Benjamin.
+Leah is also a professional harpist and her CD, Shall We Gather, is available at http://www.cdbaby.com/cd/ldschade.
+She and her husband Jim (a jazz drummer and percussionist) live in Lexington with their children Rachel (age 14) and Benjamin (age 11).